The competition is open to all disciplines including natural sciences, engineering, humanities, social sciences and the arts.

 The terms and conditions are as follows:

-The deadline for the online application form is 11:59 p.m.
-EDT, February 20, 2013.
-Applications received late or incomplete will not be considered.
+The deadline to receive the ICCR application form is February 7, 2014.
+Applications received late or incomplete by the scholarship administrator will not be considered.

 It is the responsibility of the applicant to ensure that all documents required by mail are received by the deadline.
 The scholarship program administrator will not accept incomplete files.
 Supporting documents, other than the ones requested, will not be accepted.

 An acknowledgement of receipt will not be provided.

 Applicants will be contacted by February 10, 2014 by the scholarship administrator regarding the status of their application.